adrien-vieilleribiere/Alyra-AV/project2/readme.md

 - setVote
 	 - Not Voter cannot vote
 	 - Voter can vote, Voted is emitted
+- getVote
+	- Not Voter cannot getVoter
+- getOneProposal
+    - Not Voter cannot getOneProposal
 - endVotingSession
 	 - Not Owner cannot endVotingSession
 	 - Owner can start endVotingSession, WorkflowStatusChange is emitted